Every article I write starts with a history

 little or no drafting or documentation training available today for

-the 3D CAD engineer.
+the 3D CAD engineer or AIDs from models.
 It has to be folded into the college courses.

 annotation, form, fit and function design and even a new CAD system.

 They have to learn this before they can be effective.
 Sadly, this

 learning curve is fraught with many pitfalls causing errors and